edvler/yii2-adldap-module/readme.md

 * You can access every Active Directory attribute of the user.
 [Method 2](#usage-method-2-deep-integration-into-the-yii2-framework-with-a-user-model)
 * This yii2-extension is highly configurable.

+**Create or modify Active Directory objects with [Method 3](#usage-method-3-create-and-modify-active-directory-objects)**
+* Thanks to Adldap2, it's easy to create or modify objects.

 **How to start??**
 * My suggestion is that you should start with Method 1.
 Start with a configration as described below and do some simple querys.
 If you see how it works, you can try Method 2.